 Do your foot corns look like these?
-What is the best way to treat corns, and how do you keep them from returning?
+What are the best ways how to treat corns, and how do you keep them from returning?

 Corns are simply areas of thickened skin on the toes.
-The medical term for a foot corn (and there always is one!) is heloma.
+The medical term for a foot corn (there always is a medical term!) is heloma.

-Can also occur in normal feet wearing tight, pointy shoes, and are common in dancers
+- Can occur in normal feet wearing tight, pointy shoes, and are common in dancers

 What to do:

 Here are some useful tips that include how to prevent corns in the first place, and treat the ones you have.
 The main idea is to get pressure off the area and soothe the tissue.

 - Wear wider toed shoes

 - Use padding between the toes

 - Gently remove hardened skin by soaking the foot in warm water for 10-15 minutes then filing gently with an emory board or pumice stone.
 Don't try to remove the entire corn in one day.
 It will take several filings depending on how large the corn is.
 Apply a foot pad with salicylic acid, which will further decrease the corn.

 Tip: If soft corns are caused by widened bone, a minor surgery can be done with little down time.